Brooklyn Aurora Luxe Mattress Review

-The Brooklyn Aurora luxury hybrid mattress is perfect for every sleep position thanks to three firmness options.
+The Brooklyn Aurora Luxe hybrid mattress is perfect for every sleep position thanks to three firmness options.
 Foam layers ensure cushioning feel while a layer of innerspring coils adds stability and responsiveness.
 It’s one of the best mattresses for hot sleepers.
 Plus, you have 120 nights to try it out.

-Who Is the Brooklyn Aurora Mattress Best for?
+Who Is the Brooklyn Aurora Luxe Mattress Best for?

 |Brooklyn Aurora Luxe is best for:||Brooklyn Aurora Luxe may not be best for:|

-The Brooklyn Aurora mattress is a luxury hybrid mattress from Brooklyn Bedding.
+The Brooklyn Aurora Luxe mattress is a luxury hybrid mattress from Brooklyn Bedding.
 With a composite score of 8.9/10, it’s one of the highest performing mattresses that we’ve tested at the Mattress Advisor lab.
 If you’re looking for a top-of-the-line, durable mattress that won’t sag, you’re in the right place.

-In this review, we’ll share the best and worst things about the Aurora mattress, how it performed in our 14-point evaluation, what you should know when you buy this bed, and more to help you answer one question: Is the Aurora mattress the bed you’ve been searching for?
+In this review, we’ll share the best and worst things about the Aurora Luxe mattress, how it performed in our 14-point evaluation, what you should know when you buy this bed, and more to help you answer one question: Is the Aurora Luxe mattress the bed you’ve been searching for?

 What Makes it Unique:

-- The Aurora is one of the highest-scoring hybrid mattresses that we’ve tested at the Mattress Advisor lab!
+- The Aurora Luxe is one of the highest-scoring hybrid mattresses that we’ve tested at the Mattress Advisor lab.
 This means it performed well when it comes to comfort, function, durability, social impact, and customer experience.

 - The soft model is one of the best mattresses for side sleepers thanks to generous soft comfort layers and impressive spine alignment.

-- The Aurora mattress comes in three firmness levels: soft, medium, and firm.
-These various firmnesses make the Aurora an excellent choice, no matter your sleeping position.
+- The Aurora Luxe mattress comes in three firmness levels: soft, medium, and firm.
+These various firmnesses make the Aurora Luxe an excellent choice, no matter your sleeping position.

-Want to see how the Aurora mattress performed during our in-house testing?
-Check out our video below to help you determine if this is the mattress for you!
+Want to see how the Aurora Luxe mattress performed during our in-house testing?
+Check out our video below to help you determine if this is the mattress for you.

-Check out the table below to see how the Aurora Hybrid mattress performed in our 14-point evaluation.
+Check out the table below to see how the Aurora Luxe hybrid mattress performed in our 14-point evaluation.
 You can learn more about our review and scoring process here.

 |Mattress Advisor Test||Score (Out of 10)|